 - Specifically situates graduates for growth in engineering-related roles

-For those interested in the management of teams in business environments that may or may not involve engineering, a Master of Business Administration is appropriate.
-Applicants for the MBA do not need to have an engineering background; in fact, they normally seek to explore business concepts outside the engineering fields.
+A Master of Business Administration is appropriate for those interested in managing teams in business environments that may or may not involve engineering.
+Applicants for the MBA do not need to have an engineering background; in fact, they normally seek to explore business concepts outside of engineering fields.

-Professionals planning to focus on an organization’s financial performance and best return on investment (ROI) practices, or who plan to start a business of their own, are well suited to pursue an MBA degree.
+Professionals planning to focus on best practices for optimizing an organization’s financial performance and return on investment (ROI) or who plan to start a business of their own are well suited to pursue an MBA degree.

-That’s because the MBA is usually structured as a general business degree with a series of courses focused on management in a particular area of business: supply chain management, marketing, finance, or the like.
+That’s because the MBA is usually structured as a general business degree with a series of courses focused on management in a particular area of business, such as supply chain management, marketing or finance.
 The primary focus of the MBA is to teach students how to make informed and ROI-savvy business decisions that improve an organization’s efficiency and effectiveness in any business environment.

-Traditionally, it can take longer and cost more to earn an MBA versus an M.S. in engineering management, although with a recent surge of available online programs, obtaining a higher education degree is increasingly convenient for working professionals.
+Traditionally, it can take longer and cost more to earn an MBA versus an M.S. in engineering management.
+However, with a recent surge of online programs, obtaining a higher education degree is increasingly convenient for working professionals.